How to Apply

-- Once applicants know which area or topic they wish to research, they then need to find a supervisor.
+- Once applicants know which area or topic they wish to research, they then need to find supervisors.
 This site offers a list of academics listed under a wide range of schools/departments/disciplines.

-- Applicants can also contact UCC Department/Schools relevant to that area of research and check the availability of appropriate supervisors.
+- Applicants can also contact a UCC academic unit directly to enquire about the availability of appropriate supervisors.

-- You must choose a supervisor and discuss your prospective research with them before applying.
-Your supervisor will let you know if you need to prepare a research proposal and will need to approve your proposal before you submit it.
+- You must choose your supervisors and discuss your research proposal with them before applying.
+Your supervisors will let you know if you need to prepare a research proposal and will need to approve your proposal before you submit it.
 You may need to submit this proposal directly to the School/Department and/or submit it with your online application.
-Applicants who apply to research programmes in Arts, Celtics Studies and Social Sciences, Law and Medicine & Health are required to submit a research proposal of approximately 1,500 words, and in Business a proposal of approximately 500 words is required.
+Applicants who apply to research programmes in Arts, Celtics Studies and Social Sciences, Law and Medicine & Health are required to submit a research proposal of approximately 1,500 words, and in Business, a proposal of approximately 500 words is required.

 2. Apply Online

 3. Gather Supporting Documentation

 The following documents will be required in support of your application.

 - Evidence of all qualifications listed on your application, including transcripts of examination results for each year to date that have not been completed at University College Cork

-- Your research proposal (check with your Supervisor if this should also be submitted to the School/Department)
+- Your research proposal (check with your Supervisors if this should also be submitted to the School/Department)

 - Any supplementary forms requested